Quark: Controllable Text Generation with Reinforced Unlearning: Model Ablations

 In addition to showing the effectiveness of using \methodnameshort for unlearning undesirable behaviors from language models, we further conduct ablation studies to explore the effect of each component of our training objective.
 We focus on the toxicity unlearning task for our ablation studies.

 \paragraph{What effect does the KL term have?} Fig \ref{fig:KL_cof} illustrates the effect of increasing the KL coefficient $\beta$ (our default value is $\beta=.05$), which encourages $p_\theta$ to stay closer to $p_0$.
 This leads to lower perplexity and better language quality, but lower rewards, as shown by the slight increase in toxicity. \paragraph{Exact KL vs. Approximate KL.} Table \ref{tab:ab_KL} compares the effect of our exact token-level KL as defined in Eq.\ref{eqn:learning} against an approximate point-wise KL, $\log \frac{p_0(\cdot|\xout_{<t},\xin)}{p_\theta(\cdot|\xout_{<t},\xin,r_k)}$, proposed by \cite{NEURIPS2020_1f89885d}.
 Compared to no KL term, the exact KL gives a controllable trade-off between language quality and reward maximization, unlike the point-wise KL, which hurts both dimensions.
 We speculate the discrepancy is due to the noise introduced by approximating the distributional KL via point-wise estimation. \paragraph{What effect does the number of \partitions have?} As shown in Fig \ref{fig:num_buckets}, increasing the number of \partitions results in more effective reward maximization and lower toxicity.
 More \partitions leads to a finer-grained partition of the data pool and higher average reward in the best \partition; when conditioned on the best reward token, the model is more likely to generate higher reward sequences.
 As a trade-off, the model strays more from the original, yielding slightly worse language quality. \paragraph{Can we just train on the highest-reward \partition?} As shown in \autoref{tab:ab_quantile}, compared to training on all \partitions (row 1), training on the best \partition only (row 3) leads to better reward maximization and lower toxicity, but a significant drop in both fluency and language diversity.
 We speculate that this is due to over-fitting on the sequences in the highest-reward \partition. \paragraph{Can we condition on random reward tokens in exploration?} As shown in \autoref{tab:ab_quantile}, compared to conditioning on the best reward token (row 1) in exploration, conditioning on uniformly sampled reward tokens (row 2) leads to much worse reward maximization and much higher toxicity.
-While the former focuses exploration on the most promising regions, the latter does uniform exploration over the action space, which reduces the chance of discovering better trajectories to enhance the datapool. \paragraph{How do the rewards for generations in each partition evolve over time?} As demonstrated in Fig \ref{fig:viz_buckets}, for all \partitions, toxicity monotonically decreases across training iterations; and for an arbitrary iteration, toxicity monotonically decreases from the worst \partition to the best \partition. \paragraph{What effect does the frequency of exploration have?} As shown in Fig \ref{fig:fequency_online}, with a \emph{fixed} amount of gradient update steps, more exploration results in lower toxicity and higher generation diversity.
-Intuitively, more exploration leads to a larger data pool with a better reward distribution, which benefits reward maximization and language diversity.
-Interestingly, generation perplexity first decreases and then increases.
-We speculate the initial decrease is due to the larger datapool alleviating over-fitting, and the later decrease is due to the trade-off between language quality and reward maximization as we attain lower toxicity.
+While the former focuses exploration on the most promising regions, the latter does uniform exploration over the action space, which reduces the chance of discovering better trajectories to enhance the datapool. \paragraph{Are control codes useful for exploration and training?} Row 4 of \autoref{tab:ab_quantile} illustrates performance decreases when the initial policy $p_0$ is used for exploration instead of reward code conditioned policy $p_\theta$; Row 5 illustrates performance decreases when $p_\theta$ has no control code for both training/exploration, even when the high reward samples are added to the data pool.